Functions#

 a new element on success,

-, which then is returned (unless the GST_PARSE_FLAG_PLACE_IN_BIN flag is set, in which case they are put in aBin
+Noneon failure.
+If more than one toplevel element is specified by thepipeline_description, all elements are put into aPipeline, which then is returned (unless the GST_PARSE_FLAG_PLACE_IN_BIN flag is set, in which case they are put in aBininstead).

 Create a new element based on command line syntax.